 6.2 CONTRACTOR’S RESPONSIBILITIES

 6.2.1 Contractor’s Obligations.
-Contractor shall provide to PEBA: (i) all the Deliverables set forth in this Agreement and meeting in all material respects all of the System Specifications in the time frames required under this Contract; and (ii) all services set forth in this Contract in the time frames required under this Contract.
+Contractor shall provide to PEBA: (i) all the Deliverables set forth in this Agreement in the time frames required under this Contract (if any); and (ii) all services set forth in this Contract in the time frames required under this Contract.
 The Contractor will provide and pay for all materials, tools, equipment, labor and professional and non-professional services, and will perform all other acts and supply all other things necessary, to fully and properly perform and complete the work.
-The Contractor must act as the prime contractor and assume full responsibility for any Subcontractor’s performance.
+The Contractor must act as the prime contractor and assume full responsibility for any Subcontractor’s performance to the same extent that Contractor would be responsible to PEBA if Contractor had performed such Services.
 The Contractor will be considered the sole point of contact with regard to all situations.
 No subcontracting will release Contractor from its responsibility or obligations under the contract.
 Contractor will remain liable and responsible for any of its subcontractors’ work and activities, including its subcontractors’ compliance with and breach of the terms of the contract, and for all acts and omissions of such subcontractors.
 Contractor will be solely responsible for the payment of all fees and expenses to its subcontractors.

 6.2.2 Licenses and Permits.
 During the term of the contract, the Contractor will be responsible for obtaining, and maintaining in good standing, all licenses (including professional licenses, if any), permits, inspections and related fees for each or any such licenses, permits and /or inspections required by the State, county, city or other government entity or unit to accomplish the work specified in this solicitation and the contract.

 6.2.3 Maintenance and Support.
-After implementation of the BAS System, Contractor will provide the Maintenance and Support Services from the end of the Warranty Period to the end of the Contract Term (“Initial Term”).
-After the initial term for Maintenance and Support Services, PEBA will have the option to renew the Maintenance and Support Services indefinitely in three (3) year terms by so notifying Contractor prior to the expiration of the then current term for such Maintenance and Support Services.
+Contractor will provide the Maintenance and Support Services from the Go-Live of the first Phase to the end of the Contract Term (“Initial Term”).
+After the initial term for Maintenance and Support Services, PEBA will have the option to renew the Maintenance and Support Services in three (3) year increments by mutual agreement with Contractor at least ninety (90) days prior to the expiration of the then current term for such Maintenance and Support Services.
 The terms and conditions of the Contract will carry forward into the Maintenance and Support Services renewals.

-Maintenance and Support Services may be terminated by PEBA at any time by providing sixty (60) days advance written notice to Contractor.
-If the Maintenance and Support Services are terminated at any time or are not renewed by PEBA, Contractor will cooperate with PEBA to transition responsibility for the Maintenance and Support from Contractor to PEBA Personnel, at Contractor’s then current hourly rates to the extent the actual time spent is outside of the scope of the current services provided in this Contract.
+Maintenance and Support Services may be terminated for convenience pursuant to Section 6.11.4 by PEBA at any time by providing sixty (60) days advance written notice to Contractor.
+If the Maintenance and Support Services are terminated at any time or are not renewed by PEBA, PEBA will pay for all Maintenance and Support Services performed through the effective date of termination or expiration and Contractor will cooperate with PEBA to transition responsibility for the Maintenance and Support from Contractor to PEBA Personnel, at Contractor’s then current hourly rates to the extent the actual time spent is outside of the scope of the current services provided in this Contract.
 No adjustment in any fee or rate set forth in the Contractor Proposal for Maintenance and Support Services will be made unless specifically agreed to by PEBA in a Change Order.